wp-plugins/foxyshop/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Uploaded files are now displayed as a link in the order admin.
+* IMPORTANT: Fixed a bug in the product page which was not saving fil upload variation types (only used if you are letting customers upload files with a variation).

 = 2.1 =
 * Checkboxes and Radio Buttons now available as product variation options.
 * Standardized browser bar title string.
 Title can now be customized on settings page.
 UPGRADE NOTE: Please check your page titles and make sure they do not need to be adjusted.
 * Inventory level manager added so you can now view inventory levels for all products on one page.
 * The system now checks for a datafeed endpoint file in your theme folder before using the default.
 This allows you to customize the datafeed endpoint for your own nefarious purposes.
 * Added paging for API returns on the orders, subscriptions, and customers admin pages.
-Paging sets at 50 for 0.7.0 and 300 for 0.7.1
+Paging sets at 50.
 * Compatibility issues resolved with Google product feed.
 Feed also now saves your txt file automatically (no need to copy and paste).
 * Security fix: Only published products will now appear on the site and feeds.
 Previously products would appear regardless of their status.
 * Product image bar throws a warning if the upload directory is not writeable.
 Helpful for site setup.